 - 2. Visually inspect the equipment to ensure that it is in good working order.
 Any discovered problems should be repaired prior to use.
 These repairs are to be documented in the appropriate log - 3.
 Prior to use, any surface of the equipment that may contact the test substance or target should be cleaned.
-This cleaning is to be documented in the appropriate log. - Perform required task(s) with the equipment. - 5.
+This cleaning is to be documented in the appropriate log. - 4.
+Perform required task(s) with the equipment. - 5.
 After each use, the equipment is to be cleaned according to the equipment owner's manual or an appropriate standard operating procedure (SOP).
 This cleaning and any SOP that was used shall be documented in the appropriate log. - 6.
 Document return of the equipment in the appropriate log.

-Operation, cleaning, and maintenance of forced-air drying ovens.
+Title: Operation, cleaning, and maintenance of forced-air drying ovens.

-This document is for use by IR-4 personnel to define procedures used for operating, cleaning, and maintaining the forced-air drying ovens at the NCSU IR-4 Field Research Center.
+Purpose: This document is for use by IR-4 personnel to define procedures used for operating, cleaning, and maintaining the forced-air drying ovens at the NCSU IR-4

+Field Research Center.

-This standard operating procedure (SOP) describes the proper procedures used by IR-4 personnel to ensure proper operation, cleaning, and maintenance of the forced-air drying ovens at the NCSU IR-4 Field Research Center.
+Scope: This standard operating procedure (SOP) describes the proper procedures used by forced-air drying ovens at the NCSU IR-4 Field Research Center.